 Climbing to the top of St. Peters dome is not for the fainthearted!
 The dome of St Peter’s is 137 m from the floor of the Basilica to the top of the external cross and has an internal diameter of 43 m.

 To be honest, we were relieved that we opted for the elevator/stairs option.
 Even though, we consider ourselves as fairly fit, the climb gets more difficult as you ascend higher into the dome.
 The staircase width becomes narrower and you are pushed towards the right because of the slope of the dome.

-It’s certainly also dizzying to keep climbing round and round in the same direction!
-We visited on a cloudy day in February, but we can imagine that on a hot summer’s day, the heat would be intense in the winding corridors, so make sure you take a water bottle like this leak-proof one we found in Amazon to keep you hydrated.
 On the way down, we took the winding stairs all the way to the bottom!

+We climbed St Peter’s Dome on a cloudy day in February, but we can imagine that on a hot summer’s day, the heat would be intense in the winding corridors.
+If you visit in the summer months, make sure you take a leak-proof water bottle to keep you hydrated.

 What Will I See at the Top of St Peter’s Dome?

-The view from the top of St Peter’s Basilica is amazing.
-Once you’ve completed the St Peter’s Basilica dome climb, you will step outside the Vatican dome and be rewarded with a dizzying and breath-taking sight.
-From the top of Saint Peter’s Basilica, you have unrivalled 360 degree views across the Vatican City and Rome beyond.
-The effort of climbing this dome in Rome is soon forgotten.
-If you’ve picked a clear day, the whole city stretches out in front of you in the distance.
-The colossal landmarks are reduced to miniature monopoly pieces waiting to be identified and reminisced about.
-If you want to save money, you also get a fantastic bird’s eye view of the private Vatican gardens not to mention the impressive St Peter’s square.
+If you want to save money, you also get a fantastic bird’s eye view of the private Vatican gardens not to mention the impressive St Peter’s Square.
 From this vantage point, you really appreciate the enormous size of the square and the overwhelming sight which must welcome the Pope every Sunday for mass.

-However, it’s not just the outside views which merit you buying tickets to climb St Peter’s cupola.
-In addition to the spectacular views waiting for you at the top of the dome, there is a hidden gem waiting for you half-way up.
-The internal gallery which clings to the sides of the dome offers mesmerising views up into the roof of St Peter’s Basilica and down into the nave of the Basilica chapel far below you.

 The gallery itself is lined with beautifully intricate mosaics which glint with gold.
 From here, you can also get a close-up view of the enormous Latin words from Matthew 16 which circle the dome: ‘You are Peter, and on this rock, I will build my church … I will give you the keys of the kingdom of heaven.’

 Is St Peter’s Basilica Free?

 There were very few people in St Peter’s square, so we took some great photos and didn’t need to queue very long to pass through the Vatican’s security.
 After our visit, the queues were unbelievably long and we were extremely glad we got up early!

-Bearing in mind that St Peter’s Basilica dome steps total 521, we opted for the elevator and stairs option!
-Even with the elevator, there are 320 stairs to the top of the dome so don’t feel too guilty about taking the elevator part of the way up!
+Bearing in mind that St Peter’s Basilica Dome steps total 551, we opted for the elevator and stairs option!
+Even with the elevator, there are 320 stairs to the top of the dome, so don’t feel too guilty about taking the elevator part of the way up!